 is an artist who has worked in photography, songwriting, printmaking and painting.
 She is currently studying fine art at the Art Academy in London.

 is managing editor of highprofiles.info.
 He has commissioned and edited all the High Profile interviews since he introduced the series to Third Way in 1993.
 He was editor of Third Way in 1993–97 and 2001–02.
-His byline has appeared in the Church Times, Developments, Green Futures, the Independent and Sublime.
+His byline has appeared in the Independent, Church Times, Developments, Green Futures and Sublime.

-For High Profiles, Huw has interviewed Franny Armstrong, Alan Beith, Martin Bell, Natalie Bennett, George Carey, Steve Chalke, Jeremy Corbyn, Iain Duncan Smith, Nigel Farage, Niall Ferguson, Claire Fox, Zac Goldsmith, Jane Goodall, Susan Greenfield, Johann Hari, Werner Herzog, John Humphrys, Mike Jackson, Bianca Jagger, Tony Juniper, Bjørn Lomborg, Caroline Lucas, Bill McKibben, Khalid Mish’al, Michael Morpurgo, Cormac Murphy-O’Connor, Kumi Naidoo, Michael Nazir-Ali, Barry Norman, Jonathon Porritt, Philip Pullman, David Puttnam, Anita Roddick, Jon Snow, Mark Thomas, Sayeeda Warsi, Tom Watson and Salma Yaqoob.
+For High Profiles, Huw has interviewed Marina Abramović, Franny Armstrong, Steve Baker, Jonathan Bartley, Alan Beith, Martin Bell, Natalie Bennett, George Carey, Steve Chalke, Nick Cohen, Jeremy Corbyn, Iain Duncan Smith, Nigel Farage, Niall Ferguson, Daniel Finkelstein, Claire Fox, Zac Goldsmith, Jane Goodall, Brian Greene, Susan Greenfield, Dominic Grieve, Nick Griffin, Johann Hari, Werner Herzog, Polly Higgins, John Humphrys, Mike Jackson, Bianca Jagger, Tony Juniper, David Lammy, Bjørn Lomborg, Caroline Lucas, Len McCluskey, Alastair McIntosh, Bill McKibben, Khalid Mish’al, Zara Mohammed, Michael Morpurgo, Cormac Murphy-O’Connor, Kumi Naidoo, Michael Nazir-Ali, Barry Norman, James O’Brien, John Pilger, Jonathon Porritt, Philip Pullman, David Puttnam, Anita Roddick, Carlo Rovelli, Ash Sarkar, Jon Snow, Mark Thomas, Mark Thompson, Sayeeda Warsi, Tom Watson, Salma Yaqoob and Stephen Yaxley-Lennon.

 For High Profiles, Nick has interviewed Julian Baggini, Phillip Blond, John Carey, Shami Chakrabarti, Alain de Botton, Daniel Dennett, Maurice Glasman, Oliver James, Rod Liddle, Julia Neuberger, Peter Oborne and Robert Skidelsky.